exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 At the end of the day, each player on that board gets 100 additional points.

 Implement the function `applyMondayBonus` that accepts a score board.
-It adds the bonus points for each player that is listed on that board.
+The function adds the bonus points for each player that is listed on that board.
 Afterwards the board is returned.

 ```javascript